DabbinDallas/A4K_Recommendations/Getting Started COPY.md

 The addons you'll see in the full addon setup guides part of this repository are commonly recommended because they function using a paid debrid service which acts a middleman to provide your content and when doing so they send the content through HTTPS encryption which makes it impossible for your ISP (Internet Service Provider) to see the actual files youre recieving, in other words they are completely safe to use without any extra precautions.

 In the recommended addons section of this repository there are specific addons that provide p2p torrenting, live tv, and live sports.
 These addons all require you to use a VPN instead of a debrid service to make sure that you're ISP can't see what you're watching.
 They are all clearly labeled in the ***YELLOW WARNING*** area right under the addon description so make sure you're always reading that section when deciding on an add-on to use.
-If you do not have a VPN or are not sure you've correctly set up your VPN for the device you're using Kodi on, take the safe option and avoid it.
+If you do not have a VPN, are not sure you've correctly set up your VPN for the device you're using Kodi on, or are just paranoid about torrenting/pirating live TV/Sports...then take the safe option and avoid those addons and just use the addons that require a debrid service or pay for an iptv for live content.

 ## Maintenance